fvoges/pe-razor-vagrant-stack/Demo.md

 ### Add a repo

-Create a OS repo to provision the servers:
+Create a OS repo to provision the servers.
+You can either use ISO or a URL.

+Using an ISO, it will download and extract the contents into a local repo.
+The URL will just download the necessary boot files to start the OS install and the packages will be downloaded from the remote repository.

+Using an ISO:

 ```shell
 razor create-repo --name=centos-6.6 --task centos/6 --iso-url http://mirror.centos.org/centos/6.6/isos/x86_64/CentOS-6.6-x86_64-minimal.iso